-Safety trial data showed that Belviq users had a higher cancer occurrence than people given a placebo.
+Safety trial data has shown that Belviq users had a higher rate of cancer occurrence than people given a placebo.
 Our attorneys have filed Belviq lawsuits and are investigating cancer cases, including pancreatic cancer, colorectal cancer, and lung cancer, among people who took Belviq.

 Belviq was approved by the Food and Drug Administration (FDA) in June 2012 for long-term weight management in overweight and obese adults.
 On Feb.
 13, 2020, the FDA called for the withdrawal of Belviq and Belviq XR (an extended-release version approved in 2016) from the U.S. market because clinical trials showed that patients taking Belviq had an increased occurrence of cancer.

 Attorneys with Beasley Allen Law Firm are currently handling Belviq lawsuits involving cases of cancer that developed among people who took the diet pill Belviq, including pancreatic cancer, colorectal cancer, and lung cancer.
 Your Belviq lawsuit is important to us.
 Our lawyers are ready and able to go toe-to-toe with Big Pharma for you.
 To talk with someone about whether you qualify to file a Belviq lawsuit, contact us today.

 Belviq diet pill was approved to treat adults with a body mass index (BMI) of 30 or greater (obese), or adults with a BMI of 27 or greater (overweight), with at least one weight-related condition such as high blood pressure, type 2 diabetes, or high cholesterol.

 The approval was granted based on three clinical trials involving fewer than 8,000 overweight patients.
 The patients used the medication for 52 to 104 weeks.
 Compared to a placebo, patients taking Belviq for up to one year had an average weight loss ranging from 3% to 3.7%.